 Post Assault Bike Nutrition

-With a killer workout like the assault bike under your belt, don't miss the chance to fuel up afterwards to optimize your results.
-Research suggests consuming whey protein after a workout can help rebuild the muscles fibers you stressed, helping build larger muscles in time.
+With a killer workout like the assault bike under your belt, don't miss the chance to fuel up afterward to optimize your results.
+Research suggests consuming whey protein after a workout can help rebuild the muscle fibers you stressed, helping build larger muscles in time.

 Fueling for Training

 Keeping your nutrition in check leads to better performance all around—no matter what challenge you're taking on.
 If you're ready to push yourself in fitness, it's time to match that drive with what you eat on a regular basis.
 Trifecta ready-to-eat specialty meals or A La Carte proteins, veggies, and carbs can help.